 - Engage in activities like swimming, bike-riding or using light weights to aid the flow of lymph fluid.

-- Raise your legs if watching TV and avoid sitting for long periods.
+- Raise your legs if watching TV.
+Avoid sitting for long periods.

 - emotional concerns, such as stress, anxiety or depression

-- vitamin or mineral deficiencies, such as iron, vitamin B or folic acid
+- vitamin or mineral deficiencies (e.g. iron, vitamin B, folic acid)

 - other health problems, including anaemia

-Tell your doctor about any memory or cognitive problems you are having.
+These problems usually improve with time, although for some people it may take a year or more to see improvements.
+Tell your doctor about any memory or thinking problems you are having.
 Ask for a referral to a health care professional such as an occupational therapist who can advise you on strategies to overcome these difficulties and improve memory.

-- Plan your activities so you do things that require more concentration when you are more alert, e.g. mornings.
+- Plan activities so you do things that require more concentration when you are more alert.
+You may find it helpful to have a daily schedule.

 - Discuss these problems with your partner, family or workplace and ask for their support or assistance.